Shear flow of frictional spheroids: Comparison between elongated and flattened particles: Acknowledgements

 \section{Acknowledgements}

-We gratefully thank Professor Ali Ozel for sharing the preliminary input scripts on simple shear under quasi-static conditions, which contributed significantly to the work presented in \cite{angus2020calibrating}.
+We thank Professor Ali Ozel for sharing the preliminary input scripts on simple shear under quasi-static conditions, which contributed significantly to the work presented in \cite{angus2020calibrating}.
 We also acknowledge Lucas Fourel for expert assistance with visualization software and insightful advice on data presentation.
-This project was supported by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 945363.
-We further appreciate the financial support from Bühler AG and the valuable discussions with Clément Zemerli and Richard Vonlanthen.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 945363.
+J.B. and J.-F.M. further appreciate the financial support from Bühler AG and the valuable discussions with Clément Zemerli and Richard Vonlanthen.
+M.T. acknowledges funding from the Swedish Research Council under grant No. 2021-04997.